Decorative arts and design museums

 Malé náměstí 74, 256 01 Benešov

-MUD* in Beněšov deals with art and design of the 20th and 21st centuries, mostly of Czech provenance.
-The collections include leading authors such as Ladislav Šíma, whose name is also borne by the ceremonial hall in the building, Miloslav Chlupáč, a native of Benešov, Jiří David, Karel Nepraš, Daisy Mrázková, Dagmar Hochová, Libuše Niklová or Maxim Velčovský.
-The collections were significantly enriched by the donation of the leading Czech art theorist Jiří Šetlík.
-MUD * creates the background of art for the loving community from Benešov and the surrounding area in the social space of the café, library and garden, which is a sculpture gallery under the open sky.
+The Museum in Benešov is dedicated to art and design from the 20th and the 21st centuries, most of the Czech provenance.
+The collections include leading authors such as Ladislav Šíma, whose name bears the ceremonial hall in the building, next Miloslav Chlupáč, a native of Benešov, Jiří David, Karel Nepraš, Daisy Mrázková, Dagmar Hochová, Libuše Niklová or Maxim Velčovský.
+The collections have been added to by the leading Czech art theorist Jiří Šetlík’s donation.
+The Museum provides the environment for an art-loving community from Benešov and its environs in the café’s social room, library, and garden, which is an open-air sculpture gallery.

 Denisova 47, 771 11 Olomouc

-The Museum of Art in Olomouc was established in 1951, and is housed in three buildings: the Museum of Modern Art, the Olomouc Archdiocesan Museum and the Kroměříž Archdiocesan Museum, where collections of ancient, modern and contemporary arts and design have been amassed.
-The Museum boasts the rich collection of fine art culture of Central Europe, which is to be assembled in the Central European Forum Olomouc new building .
+The Museum of Art in Olomouc was established in 1951.
+It is housed in three buildings: the Museum of Modern Art, the Olomouc Archdiocesan Museum and the Kroměříž Archdiocesan Museum holding collections of ancient, modern and contemporary arts.
+The Museum boasts a rich collection of fine arts culture of Central Europe, which is to be kept in the Central European Forum Olomouc new building.
 The collection contains 185 thousand objects.
 The Olomouc Archdiocesan Museum was awarded the European Heritage Label in 2016.

 Museum of Glass and Jewelery in Jablonec nad Nisou

 U Muzea 398/4, 466 01 Jablonec nad Nisou